 Take a quick look at the pros and cons to see if a cheap NBN plan is right for you.

-If you’re in an area already with NBN rolled out, then unfortunately you don’t have much choice but to go on an NBN plan, and either go for the cheapest you can get away with – about $30 – and put up with slower speeds, or choose a faster plan but pay significantly more for the privilege and the increased data you’ll find to be using from the faster speeds.
-Overall, to get the NBN speeds promised, you’ll need to be willing to pay $80 or more for a Tier 4 plan, and for any sizeable amount of data you’ll need to be willing to pay $90 per month at least.
+If you’re in an area with NBN rolled out, then you don’t have much choice but to go on an NBN plan, and either go for the cheapest you can get away with – about $30 – and put up with slower speeds, or choose a faster plan (but pay significantly more for the privilege).
+Overall, to get the faster NBN speeds promised, you’ll need to be willing to pay $80 or more each month for an NBN 100 plan with unlimited data.
 For some this is simply outrageous, but for others it’s worth the money to be one of the early adopters of a technology that promises the world.

 Overall, comparing a range of NBN plans is a good place to start.
 Think about what is most important to you and go from there before jumping on the cheapest NBN plan you can find.
 As many NBN plans only have a dollar or two in price difference on the same speed tier, it could be worth paying an extra $2 per month if that plan gives you the right speed, less fees, more flexibility or whatever else is important for you in a plan.
 But ultimately, the choice is yours and only you know what makes the best NBN plans for your needs.